Taken at the Flood: Plot summary

 When Poirot and Lynn visit Rosaleen at home, the maid realises she does not respond.
 Poirot sees that Rosaleen has died in her sleep.
 The doctor identifies the harmless sleeping powder she took, at her bedside table.
 Superintendent Spence, the investigating officer, suggests that she was the murderer.
 Rosaleen died from too much morphine; where did she get it?

 Lynn tells Rowley that she wishes to marry David Hunter and he explodes in anger.
 Rowley is strangling Lynn when Poirot enters the house, and Rowley stops.
 David arrives shortly, and Poirot explains everything.
 Rowley visited Arden, and seeing the resemblance to Frances, reacted angrily to the deception.
 Punched by Rowley, Arden fell against the marble fireplace fender and died.
 Rowley saw the opportunity to incriminate David.
 He smashed in Arden's head with fire tongs and left David's lighter at the scene.
 Rowley persuaded Porter to give the false identification by offering him money.
 Then Rowley employed Poirot, who would be sure to go to Porter.
 Porter's guilt led him to commit suicide, leaving a note that Rowley destroyed.
 David was about to pay the blackmail to Arden; upon discovering Arden's body, David ran for the late train but missed it.
 David then backtracked to The Stag, disguised himself as a woman, and played out the scene, heard by Mrs Leadbetter, which established the later time of death.
 Then he called Rosaleen, who placed a call to Lynn that was delivered by the operator but then cut off.
-A minute later, David called Lynn from the local train station, giving her the impression that he was calling from London.
+A minute later, David called Lynn from a local call box, giving her the impression that he was calling from London.
 He returned to London on the early morning milk train the next day.

 Of the three deaths, Poirot says one is accidental, one is a suicide, and one is murder.
 The true murder victim was Rosaleen.
 The woman known as Rosaleen was not David Hunter's sister; his sister was killed and the housemaid Eileen Corrigan had survived the bombing.
 Poirot sent to Ireland for a photo of Eileen, which explained the truth of what happened during the war.
 David persuaded her to be Rosaleen.
 Now he could kill this accomplice with a morphine pill and marry Lynn, whom he loved.
 Poirot knows all these details but only some of them are known to the police.
 Rowley feels guilty about the deaths of Trenton and Porter.
 The police focus on David killing Rosaleen/Eileen, and proving all of that case.
 After a while, Lynn returns to Rowley, realising she does love him, especially after his show of force.
 Life will not be dull with him.